Zax-ZX81/sha-match/README.md

 I can't remember exactly but I, at some point, generated a 200,000 file catalogue of work media files which included _SHA256_ checksums.
 Perhaps so that I could check to see if a particular photo or video was identical to an archived one without having to access that 800GB of files?
 So, you do a checksum on a file, then `grep` for that checksum in the archive catalogue and if the file is in there `grep` will find it.
 Great.
 But what if you automated that?

 So I wrote some (simple, because that's all I can manage) _bash_ scripts that would generate and then compare lists with each other to show matching/redundant files.
-That was the beginning of lock-down.
+That was during the first 2020 lock-down.
 I wasn't in any hurry.
 So, it takes ten minutes to search for 10,000 files in the 200,000 file catalogue?
 Who cares?
 Once things were a bit more back to normal the speed started to annoy me while I was continuing with my one-archive-to-hold-them-all project for my own files.

 I could see the basic shape of how to approach a dedicated program version of the _bash_ scripts, so I started with _FreeBASIC_ to see if I was kidding myself.
 And to see how much faster it would be.
 A few days of brutal concentration and the answers were: not really, and ten times.
 Vindicated and possibly deluded by my success I went back to my old favourite enemy, _C_.
 Having worked out most of the problems with _BASIC_, the _C_ development was pretty smooth.
 Also, _malloc_ is much more satisfying to use than just dimming a huge array and hoping for the best.
 One week and --- ___four seconds___ --- for __smatch__ (_C_ version) to do what __sha-match__ (_bash_ version) did in ten minutes.
 Without hardly crashing at all.